-We conduct our business under the brand name "Adlai Nortye" or " ".
-As of September 30, 2022, we had registered 66 trademarks in total.
-Among them, we registered 17 "Adlai Nortye" or " "
+We conduct our business under the brand name "Adlai Nortye" or ".
+As of June 30, 2023, we had registered 70 trademarks in total.
+Among them, we registered 19 "Adlai Nortye" or ". "

-trademarks in mainland China, five in Hong Kong, one in Macau, one in Taiwan, and registered trademark "Adlai Nortye" in other eleven jurisdictions including the U.S., Canada, Europe, U.K., Australia, Japan, and South Korea.
-In addition, there are nine trademark applications of "Adlai Nortye" or """ pending potential registration in the U.S., mainland China, Japan, Singapore, Australia, and South Africa.
-As of September 30, 2022, we were also the registered owner of one domain name.
+trademarks in mainland China, five in Hong Kong, one in Macau, one in Taiwan, and applied for trademark registration of "Adlai Nortye" in other twelve jurisdictions including the U.S., Canada, Europe, U.K., Australia, Japan, and South Korea and have successfully obtained registrations in the U.S., Europe, U.K., Australia, Japan, and other four jurisdictions.
+In addition, there are nine trademark applications of "Adlai Nortye" or " " pending potential registration in the U.S., Canada, South Korea, mainland China, and South Africa.
+As of June 30, 2023, we were also the registered owner of one domain name.